A large part of the Tanzu product offering involves products and services that came with the acquisition of Pivotal.

 Concourse CI has been the de-facto tool to use in Pivotal Cloud Foundry environments, and while Concourse itself is an open-source project, Pivotal is and, as VMware, remains much involved in its community.

-As part of the VMware Tanzu offering; take a look at the official VMware page for this here: https://tanzu.vmware.com/concourse
+As part of the VMware Tanzu offering; take a look at the official VMware page for concourse here: https://tanzu.vmware.com/concourse

-It is from this page you can also get at all the Pivotal resources regarding Concourse
+It is from this page you can also get at all the (former) Pivotal resources regarding Concourse.

 If you want to learn more about how Concourse works, check out the links at the bottom of this post.